psychoinformatics-de/psychoinformatics-www/content/pages/software.rst

 for other groups.
 However, over the years, we have created a number of software projects that specifically target a broader audience and have reached significant adoption.
-This page offers a compact overview of such projects — all of which are Free and open-source.
+This page offers a compact overview of such projects — all of which are Free and Open Source.

 .. raw:: html